hiyoneda/cosi-data-challenges-IPMU/cosi_dc/Input_Files/Geometry_Files/README.txt

-Mass models are available on COSITools.
+Mass models are available in COSITools.